Barroz 3D: Theatrical

 Barroz 3D was theatrically released on the occasion of Christmas (25 December 2024), in 3D format.
 Apart from its original Malayalam version, the film would be dubbed and released in Tamil, Telugu, Kannada, Hindi and English languages.

 Initially, in September 2022, Mohanlal stated that the film is planned for a theatrical release within March 2023.
 But during the same period as the tentative release month, production designer Santhosh Raman told a media outlet that the makers are eyeing for an Onam release, but no official announcement followed.
 In August 2023, it was reported that the film would be released on 21 December 2023, coinciding with the Christmas weekend.
 Those plans were forfeited and Mohanlal's other film Neru released on that date.
 In November 2023, it was officially announced that the film would be theatrically released on 28 March 2024.
 However, due to the delay in the film's post-production, it was postponed further.

-During the first quarter of 2024, it was then reported that the film would be released on May 2024 in order to avoid clashing with other Malayalam films releasing in the summer period (April–June), but that did not happen.
+During the first quarter of 2024, it was then reported that the film would be released in May 2024 in order to avoid clashing with other Malayalam films releasing in the summer period (April–June), but that did not happen.
 Later on that May, Mohanlal officially announced that the film would be released on 12 September 2024, coinciding with the eve of Onam festival.
 But, a month before its scheduled release, it was postponed to 3 October, coinciding with Navaratri, before being delayed further citing incomplete post-production works.
 Its current release date was announced on 15 November, by director Fazil, who added that the release also coincided the same date as Mohanlal's debut film Manjil Virinja Pookkal (1980) and Manichitrathazhus (1994) release.

 The film's Hindi-dubbed version will be released two days after the original version, on 27 December, as the initial release clashed with Baby John.